My Story Classical: Chart positions

-Like all of Hamasaki's previous classical albums, My Story Classical managed to peak in the top 10.
-It peaked at #4 on the Oricon album chart.
+My Story Classical peaked at number 4 on the Oricon albums chart.
 This is a huge step up from her last classical album Ayu-mi-x 4 + Selection Acoustic Orchestra Version which peaked at #9, and her previous remix album series including Ayu-mi-x 5, Ayu Trance 3 and Ayu-ro mix 3 which all failed to reach the top 10.